Petl Pay Feature: Smart Workflows and Split Payments

 Smart workflows and split payments are particularly useful when:

-• Revenue shares or referral fees are part of the commercial model.
+- Revenue shares, referral fees or partner splits are part of the commercial model.

-• Programmes or retainers involve repeated, multi party collaborations, month after month.
+- Retainers involve repeated, multi-party collaborations, month after month.

-In each case, Rafiki helps move from a one off calculation per project to a reusable set of rules that can be applied reliably each time new work is delivered and paid for.
+In each case, Petl Pay helps move from one-off calculations per project to reusable rules that can be applied reliably as work is delivered and invoices are settled.

 6. Why smart workflows and split payments matter